Skip to content

 On this page

-Rapid PVST+ runs one rapid spanning-tree instance per VLAN.
+• Rapid PVST+: fast convergence, one instance per VLAN.

 spanning-tree mode rapid-pvst